oslabs-beta/spyglass/README.md

 ## Features

 - Monitor cluster performance and cost analysis in a centralized dashboard
-- Visualize clusters and resources with an intuitive and user-friendly interface provided by KubeView
+- Visualize clusters and resources with an intuitive and user-friendly interface provided by Kubeview
-- Analyze key metrics related to cluster performance with a suite of detailed charts, graphs, gauges, histograms and other visualized data powered by Prometheus and Grafana
+- Analyze key metrics related to cluster performance with a suite of detailed charts, graphs, and other visualized data powered by Prometheus and Grafana
-- Efficiently manage Kubernetes expenses with monthly cost projections powered by KubeCost
+- Efficiently manage Kubernetes expenses with monthly cost projections powered by Kubecost

 ## Getting Started